jjfiv/cs145-f2020/src/syllabus.md

 When you get the opportunity to discuss your work with other students, ensure that everyone leaves the group discussion with the same level of understanding. ***A working solution you do not understand has no value to your learning.***

-Because the solutions to our projects (in this course) are short, and there are limited intro-style problems to choose from, it is likely you will be able to find partial or full solutions to problems using online resources such as google or stackoverflow. ***A working solution you do not understand has no value to your learning.***
+Because the solutions to our projects (in this course) are short, and there are limited intro-style problems to choose from, it is likely you will be able to find partial or full solutions to problems using online resources such as google or stack-overflow. ***A working solution you do not understand has no value to your learning.***

 ## Universal Access & Accommodations